telerik/blazor-docs/components/progressbar/overview.md

 # Progress Bar Overview

-The Progress Bar tracks the execution of time consuming operations and displays what portion of it is completed.
+The Progress Bar tracks the execution of operations and displays what portion of it is completed.
+For very long tasks, you can also make it [indeterminate]({%slug progressbar-indeterminate-state%}).

 ## Basic Progress Bar

 To use the Telerik Progress Bar in your Blazor application:
 * add the `<TelerikProgressBar>` tag.
-* set the `Value` parameter.
+* set its `Value` parameter to denote how much is completed.

 ![progress-bar basic example](images/progress-bar-basic-example.png)